 Soil

-Child with Apple TreeApple trees like a well drained soil with a neutral PH (6.6 – 7.3).
-This can be achieved simply by cultivating the soil and adding organic material in and around the planting hole to a depth of 50cm.
-For a complete Step by Step planting guide, see our Fruit Tree Growing Guide.
+To ensure healthy growth, apple trees prefer well-drained soil with a neutral pH (6.6 – 7.3).
+Achieve this by cultivating the soil and incorporating organic material around the planting hole to a depth of 50cm.
+For a comprehensive step-by-step planting guide, refer to our Fruit Tree Growing Guide.

-How Tall do they Grow?
+How Big do they Grow?

 Pruning